reasonml-community/bs-socket.io/README.md

 See `example/` folder for full usage.

-The API reflects socket.io's API.
-Generally, e.g. JavaScript's `socket.emit("bla", 10)` becomes `Server.emit(socket, "bla", 10)` in Reason.
+The API differs a bit from socket.io's API to be more idiomatic in Reason.
+Generally, e.g. JavaScript's `socket.emit("bla", 10)` becomes `Server.emit(socket, Bla(10))` in Reason.

 To create a server/client/namespace, use `Server.Make`, `Client.Make` and `Namespace.Make` respectively.
-These functors take a module that contains 2 things: a type called `t` and a function called `stringify`.
+These functors take a module that contains 1 things: a type called `t`.
 This allows ocaml to typecheck the messages that you send back and forth between the server and the client. ie: you can only listen to/send messages that the server can listen to/send too.

 ## Couple Gotchas